Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 This sample application defines the following two *Application Roles*:

 - `PrivilegedAdmin`: Authorized to access the PrivilegedAdmin page.
-- `RegularUser`: Authorized to access the RegularUser page
+- `RegularUser`: Authorized to access the RegularUser page.

 These application roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
 When a user signs into the application, Azure AD emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
 Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
 In this sample, application role management is done through the Azure portal or using PowerShell.